-This article is a part of a set of statistical articles, which are based on the Eurostat publication ’Sustainable development in the European Union — Monitoring report - 2019 edition’.
-This report is the third edition of Eurostat’s series of monitoring reports on sustainable development, which provide a quantitative assessment of progress of the EU towards the SDGs in an EU context.
+This article is a part of a set of statistical articles, which are based on the Eurostat publication ’Sustainable development in the European Union — Monitoring report - 2020 edition’.
+This report is the fourth edition of Eurostat’s series of monitoring reports on sustainable development, which provide a quantitative assessment of progress of the EU towards the SDGs in an EU context.

 About this publication

 Eurostat supports this process through regular monitoring and reporting on progress towards the SDGs in an EU context.
-This publication is the third edition of Eurostat’s series of monitoring reports, which provide a quantitative assessment of the EU’s progress towards reaching the SDGs.
+This publication, which is also closely linked to the European Semester, is the fourth edition of Eurostat’s series of monitoring reports, which provide a quantitative assessment of the EU’s progress towards reaching the SDGs.
 This publication is based on the EU SDG indicator set, which includes indicators relevant to the EU and enables the monitoring of progress towards the goals in the context of long-term EU policies.
 It is aligned as far as appropriate with the UN list of global indicators, but it is not completely identical.
 This allows the EU SDG indicators to focus on monitoring EU policies and on phenomena particularly relevant in a European context.

-The Eurostat monitoring report is a key tool for facilitating the coordination of SDG policies, both at the EU level and with regards to Member States.
-As part of this process, it will promote the ongoing assessment and monitoring of progress in implementing the SDGs, and it will help to highlight their cross-cutting nature and the links between them.
+The Eurostat monitoring report is a key tool for facilitating the coordination of SDG policies at both the European Union and Member State levels.
+As part of this process, it will promote the on-going assessment and monitoring of progress in implementing the SDGs, and it will help to highlight their cross-cutting nature and the links among them.

 The 2030 Agenda for Sustainable Development

 ‘Development which meets the needs of the current generations without compromising the ability of future generations to meet their own needs’ .
 This is the definition of sustainable development that was first introduced in the Brundtland report by the World Commission on Environment and Development (WCED) in 1987, and it is the most widely used nowadays.
-After that, the Rio Declaration on Environment and Development (1992), the World Summit for Social Development (1995), the Programme of Action of the International Conference on Population and Development (ICPD) (1994), the Beijing Platform for Action (1995), the Millennium Declaration (from which the Millennium Development Goals were derived), the World Summit on Sustainable Development (2002), the 2005 World Summit and the UN Conference on Sustainable Development (Rio+20) in 2012 were among the most important milestones in the international pursuit of sustainable development, which paved the way forward for the 2030 Agenda .
+Following this report, the Rio Declaration on Environment and Development (1992), the World Summit for Social Development (1995), the Programme of Action of the International Conference on Population and Development (ICPD) (1994), the Beijing Platform for Action (1995), the Millennium Declaration (from which the Millennium Development Goals were derived), the World Summit on Sustainable Development (2002), the 2005 World Summit outcome and the UN Conference on Sustainable Development (Rio+20) in 2012 were amongst the most important milestones in the international pursuit of sustainable development, which paved the way for the 2030 Agenda .

 Monitoring of the SDGs takes place at various levels — national, regional, global and thematic.
 The UN High-Level Political Forum (HLPF) is the UN’s central platform to follow up and review the 2030 Agenda and the SDGs at the global level.
 To this end, the 2030 Agenda encourages UN member states to conduct voluntary national reviews of progress towards the SDGs .
 Regular reviews by the HLPF are voluntary, state-led, undertaken by both developed and developing countries, and provide a platform for partnerships, including through the participation of major groups and other relevant stakeholders .
 In view of this, many countries are updating their national sustainable development strategies based on the 2030 Agenda .

-Achieving the SDGs around the world critically depends on a global partnership to enable the mobilisation of means of implementation, including financial and non-financial resources.
-Therefore, in addition to the definition of goals and targets and the development of a global indicator list, the mobilisation of resources for sustainable development is another important element of the 2030 Agenda.
+Achieving the SDGs around the world critically depends on a global partnership to mobilise the means of implementation, including financial and non-financial resources.
+Therefore, in addition to the definition of goals and targets and the development of a global indicator list, the mobilisation of resources for sustainable development is another important element of 2030 Agenda.
 A milestone in the intergovernmental negotiations for financing sustainable development was the Third International Conference on Financing for Development, which took place in July 2015 in Addis Ababa, Ethiopia.
-The conference adopted an outcome document that presents concrete actions for mobilising means of implementation as an integral part of the 2030 Agenda, the Addis Ababa Action Agenda.
+The conference adopted an outcome document that presents concrete actions for mobilising means of implementation as an integral part of the 2030 Agenda, the Addis Ababa Action Agenda .

 The global indicator framework to monitor the implementation of the 2030 Agenda is complemented by indicators at the level of UN world regions and at national level.
-For example, indicator sets have been developed for the Asia-Pacific region, for Africa, and for Latin America and the Caribbean.
-At the European level, the UN Economic Commission for Europe (UNECE) developed a Roadmap on Statistics for Sustainable Development Goals in July 2017 .
-The roadmap includes six substantive sections, focusing on (a) establishing national mechanisms for collaboration; (b) assessing the readiness of countries to provide data on global SDG indicators; (c) developing regional, national and sub-national indicators; (d) reporting mechanisms for data on SDG indicators; (e) capacity development for SDG statistics; and (f) communicating statistics for SDGs.
+For example, indicator sets have been developed for the Asia-Pacific region , for Africa , and for Latin America and the Caribbean .
+At the European level, the UN Economic Commission for Europe (UNECE) selected 80 indicators from the global list based on relevance for the region and data availability for a newly developed UNECE SDG Dashboard .
+The UNECE also published a Roadmap on Statistics for Sustainable Development Goals in July 2017 .
+The roadmap includes six sections, focusing on (a) establishing national mechanisms for collaboration; (b) assessing the readiness of countries to provide data on global SDG indicators; (c) developing regional, national and sub-national indicators; (d) reporting mechanisms for data on SDG indicators; (e) capacity development for SDG statistics; and (f) communicating statistics for SDGs.
 It includes recommendations for national statistical offices and concrete actions to support the Conference of European Statisticians member countries in implementing a measurement system for the SDGs .
-There is no separate regional indicator set proposed by the UNECE; however, the EU SDG indicator set is in line with the UNECE roadmap.
+The EU SDG indicator set as described in section 3.1 is in line with the UNECE roadmap.

 Sustainable development in the European Union

-Sustainable development has long been a central policy objective for the EU, enshrined in its treaties since 1997.
+Sustainable development has long been a central policy objective for the European Union, enshrined in its treaties since 1997.
 The first EU Sustainable Development Strategy, adopted in 2001, set out a single, coherent plan on how to meet the challenges of sustainable development in the EU.
-In June 2010, the European Council adopted the Europe 2020 strategy, the EU’s agenda for growth and jobs for the current decade.
-The Europe 2020 strategy put forward the three mutually reinforcing key priorities of smart, sustainable and inclusive growth.
+In June 2010, the European Council adopted the Europe 2020 strategy, the EU’s agenda for growth and jobs for the current decade .
+The Europe 2020 strategy put forward the three mutually reinforcing key priorities of smart, sustainable and inclusive growth, steered by the European Semester process.
 For each of the three key priorities, the strategy defined one or more targets in five areas: (1) employment, (2) research and development (R&D) and innovation, (3) climate change and energy, (4) education, and (5) poverty and social exclusion .

-The work leading up to the adoption of the UN 2030 Agenda for Sustainable Development in 2015 spurred new momentum for policy action on this topic, both globally and in the EU and its Member States.
+The work leading up to the adoption of the UN 2030 Agenda for Sustainable Development in 2015 spurred new momentum for policy action on this area, both globally and in the EU and its Member States.
 In response to the 2030 Agenda, the European Commission adopted its Communication ‘Next steps for a sustainable European future: European action for sustainability’ in November 2016, announcing a two-step approach towards the implementation of the SDGs.
-The first work stream is to fully integrate the SDGs into the European policy framework and Commission priorities.
-The second work stream is a reflection on further developing the EU’s longer-term vision after 2020.
-In this respect, on 30 January 2019 the Commission presented a reflection paper ‘Towards a Sustainable Europe by 2030’.
+The first work stream has been the full integration of the SDGs into the European policy framework and Commission priorities.
+The second work stream has been a reflection on further developing the EU’s longer-term vision after 2020.
+In this respect, the Commission presented in January 2019 a reflection paper ‘Towards a Sustainable Europe by 2030’.

 In spring 2019, the European Parliament and the Council welcomed the European Commission's reflection paper ‘as an urgently needed contribution to the debate on a more sustainable future of Europe and the strategic priority setting for the next European Commission’ .